Hemp Oil vs CBD Oil – What’s the Difference?

 In plant identification terms, all three are referred to as Cannabis Sativa.
 They all come from the same plant species.
 In general parlance, the terms marijuana and cannabis are used interchangeably, but it wasn’t always like that.

 Cannabis refers to the entire plant species and all varieties, so hemp and cannabis are the same plant.
 However, the specific varieties within that genus do differ considerably.
+Hemp oil is useful for cooking, skincare, and as a dietary supplement, making it a great addition to any wellness routine.

 Cannabis vs Hemp

 Industrial hemp is grown for fibre, food, cosmetics, and hempcrete (hemp based concrete).
 Different strains of industrial hemp are cultivated to have higher levels of CBD which can be extracted for commercial use.
 Hemp is always grown outdoors because it is a vigorous grower and can get pretty tall.
+It’s crucial to understand the source of hemp oil to ensure you are receiving high-quality, pure oil.
+Choosing the right hemp oil can significantly impact your overall health and wellness journey.

 Hemp growing outdoors to produce hemp oil